Anchor channel: History

 Concrete and iron reinforced concrete construction at the beginning of the 20th century required new methods of attaching various components to reinforced concrete elements.
 For smaller loads, trapezoidal wooden battens with bent nails were cast-in.
 Larger loads could only be attached with special claws when steel girders were embedded in concrete.
 Another development was S-shaped steel beams into which hook bolts were hung.
 To enable fastening in reinforced concrete elements that is independent of cast-in steel girders, Anders Jordahl developed a tied back, C-shaped "slotted rebar" with T-shaped hook-headed bolts in 1913.
-At the time, Anders Jordahl was a German representative for the Kahn System, a product of Albert Kahn and Julius Kahn's Truscon company.
-The new system by Anders Jordahl was patented in several countries in the following years.
-Since 1925 the term "anchor channel" has been used and industrial production has been carried out.
-Further developments by the various manufacturers followed until now.
+At that time, Anders Jordahl was the German representative for the Kahn System (Kahn bar), a product of the Truscon by Albert Kahn and Julius Kahn.
+Jordahl's new fastener was patented in several countries in the following years.
+Since 1925 the term "anchor channel" has been used, and industrial production has been carried out.
+This was followed by further developments by various manufacturers, in particular Halfen (now part of CRH) and Jordahl.